- Welcome to Papua New Guinea

 - 2012 Eighth Commonwealth Youth Ministers Meeting

-The welcome message from the President will be available soon.
+The welcome message from the Prime Minister will be available soon.

 Papua New Guinea in the Commonwealth